juliesymons/juliesymons/docs/README.md

 following:

 1. Make a concerted effort to not use feedback unless you need to preserve some state through a Cog tick.
-2. Explicitly and conceptually
 2. Explicitly and conceptually divide the computation into two sequential parts. he input slave registers then flow through field computation to the inputs of the actuator master buffers.

-1. Mark a concerted effort to not use feedback unless you need to preserve some state through a Cog tick.
-2. Explicitly and divide the computation into two sequential parts: (1) a feed-forward pass of the model computation, (2) an update phase in which all feedback/recurrent variables are computed.

 ## Debugging

 Debugging is an important part of any application development process.
-This chapter describes the CogDebugger tool in greater detail than previous chapters and provides suggestions for identifying and correcting errors in Cog programs.
+This chapter describes the `CogDebugger` tool in greater detail than previous chapters and provides suggestions for identifying and correcting errors in Cog programs.